Cutco

-Cutco Corporation, formerly Alcas Corporation, is an American company that sells knives, predominantly through direct sales or multi-level marketing.
+Cutco Corporation, known prior to 2009 as Alcas Corporation, is an American company that sells cutlery, predominantly through multi-level marketing.
 It is the parent company of CUTCO Cutlery Corp., Vector Marketing, Ka-Bar Knives, and Schilling Forge.
-Its primary brand is named Cutco.

 The company was founded in 1949 by Alcoa and Case Cutlery (hence "Al-cas") to manufacture stainless steel knives for Alcoa's WearEver Cookware division.
 Alcoa purchased Case's share in the company in 1972, and Alcas became a separate private company in 1982 after a management buyout.
 In 1985, the company acquired Vector Marketing Corporation.

-In early 2009, Alcas changed its name to Cutco, the name of the primary product.
+The company has been the subject of criticism and lawsuits for its business practices, and has been accused of being a multi-level marketing company.
+The Los Angeles Times claims that Vector meets the Federal Trade Commission (FTC) definition of a multi-level marketing company which is "businesses that involve selling products to family and friends and recruiting other people to do the same" because they sell their product through person-to-person sales.
+Salespeople are generally young and recruited from high school or college.
+Students are hired to sell Cutco products (mainly kitchen knives) to customers, starting with their friends and family.
+Vector's recruitment tactics have been described as deceptive, and they have faced numerous lawsuits over their pay structure and treatment of its salespeople, who are mostly independent contractors instead of employees.
+Vector claims they are a single-level direct selling marketing company, not a multi-level marketing company or a pyramid scheme as its detractors claim.

 Products

 Cutco is a brand of cutlery and kitchen accessories directly marketed to customers through in-home demonstrations by independent sales representatives who are mostly college students.
 More than 100 kitchen cutlery products are sold under the Cutco name, as well as a variety of kitchen utensils, cookware, sporting, and outdoor knives.

 Although the products are not typically purchased in retail stores, Cutco has opened six of its own retail stores: Indianapolis, Indiana; Okemos, Michigan; St. Louis, Missouri; Novi, Michigan; Edina, Minnesota; and Erie, Pennsylvania.
 All of the company's knives and most of their other products are produced in Olean, New York, while other products are made in Mexico and China.